Updated April 2026

 A loss assessor with specific expertise in prestige, exotic or high-value vehicles.

-A repair workshop approved by the insurer or manufacturer to work on prestige vehicles to the required standard.
+A repair workshop authorised by the insurer or manufacturer to work on prestige vehicles to the required standard.

 Salvage Rights